Week 13 · Remote Sensing Specialist~7 min · 592 words

 The lab

-You'll download a real GOES-18 Band 7 mesoscale scene over the Pacific, open it with satpy, plot it on a map with proper geographic coordinates (handled via Scene.resample()), and identify the geographic coverage area.
+You'll pull a real GOES-18 Band 7 mesoscale scene from s3://noaa-goes18 over the Pacific, open it with satpy, plot it on a map with proper geographic coordinates (handled via Scene.resample()), and identify the geographic coverage area.
 By the end you'll understand the data shape, units, and georeferencing — preparation for Week 14 where the same data is used for actual plume detection.

 Hands-on lab: Open a GOES-18 ABI Band 7 mesoscale scene